kwiatks/climate-change-setup-oxford/README.md

 ## HOT NEWS for Saturday 8th February 2020

+### Numbers being enabled for PAIRS
 Around 80 of you have been enabled to access IBM PAIRS GUI and a siumilar number for PAIRS APIs

+### New Notebooks

 Please got to https://github.com/IBM/ibmpairs/tree/master/examples where we have published some Notebooks very relevant to the Climate Change theme of the weekend.
 Please see Notebook file ending in .ipynb in each example.

+**NOTE** : Do not cut/paste from this github README since there are control characters that get copied across that you can't see and the Python notebook does not like and so execution stop.
+Go [here](https://raw.githubusercontent.com/kwiatks/climate-change-setup-oxford/master/pairs-credentials.txt) for tested version of the text you need.

-NOTE : Where you see the following line in any of the Notebooks :
+Where you see the following line in any of the Notebooks :

 ```
 PAIRS_SERVER='https://pairs.res.ibm.com'